polotno-project/polotno-site/docs/templates-library.md

 I will show you a quick NodeJS script that will read load directory and create previews for every json file in it.
 When script is finished we will have a folder where designs (json files) and previews (png files).

+If you prefer not to use NodeJS, you can use [`Polotno Cloud API`](/docs/cloud-render) to generate previews with your own backend language.

 ```js
 import fs from 'fs';
 import path from 'path';